Stefanie Berset

-Stefanie Berset (born c.
-1996), is a Swiss curler from Bern.
-She currently plays second on Team Michèle Jäggi.
+Stefanie Berset (born 16 December 1996) is a Swiss curler from Bern.
+She currently plays second on Team Corrie Hürlimann.
+She is also the alternate for Team Silvana Tirinzoni.

 Career

 Berset played for the Jana Stritt rink in juniors, but never was able to win the Swiss Junior Curling Championships.
 When she aged out of juniors, she joined the Binia Feltscher rink for the 2018–19 season.
 She and Larissa Hari replaced Franziska Kaufmann who had retired from competitive curling and Irene Schori who formed her own team.
 Carole Howald moved from lead to third.

 Team Feltscher had a pretty successful first year together although they didn't win any events.
 They made the finals at the Women's Masters Basel and the Swiss Women's Curling Championship and finished fourth at the Schweizer Cup.
 They also had five quarterfinal appearances including qualifying at the 2018 Tour Challenge Tier 2 Grand Slam of Curling event.
 They ended their season at the 2019 WCT Arctic Cup but failed to advance to the playoffs.

 The Feltscher rink had a slow start to the 2019–20 season, failing to make the playoffs in their first four events.
 They made the quarterfinals of the 2019 Tour Challenge Tier 2 slam event and finished third at both the 2019 Changan Ford International Curling Elite and the Schweizer Cup.
 They picked it up in the second half of the season however, qualifying in every event.
 They placed third at the 2020 Swiss Women's Curling Championship.
 Binia Feltscher retired from competitive curling at the end of the season and the team disbanded.

 Berset and Howald joined the Irene Schori rink for the 2020–21 season.
 The team competed in two tour events during the abbreviated season, finishing third at the 2020 Schweizer Cup and reaching the quarterfinals of the 2020 Women's Masters Basel.
 Team Schori was one of four teams to compete in the 2021 Swiss Women's Curling Championship, where they finished in last place with a 2–7 record after the triple round robin.